Napoleon: Total War: Downloadable content

 The first downloadable content for Napoleon, the Imperial Guard Pack, was released on 26 March 2010 for free.
 It added to the game several new units such as Napoleon's Polish Guard Lancers and an alternate version of the Battle of Waterloo scenario, with the British as the playable faction.
 Creative Assembly released the Coalition Battle Pack on 6 May 2010.
 It contains six new units: Lifeguard Hussars, Coldstream Guards, Archduke Charles' Legion, Luetzow's Freikorps, Life Hussars, and the Semenovski Lifeguard.
 Additionally, it also includes a scenario featuring the Battle of Friedland.

 A downloadable campaign, The Peninsular Campaign, was announced on 25 May 2010.
 It was eventually released on 25 June 2010 via Steam.
 Featuring an enlarged map of the Iberian Peninsula, new units (such as guerrilla units that can be placed outside a player's deployment zone before a battle), agents, technologies, and gameplay mechanics, this new campaign, as its name implies, focuses on the Peninsular War.

 One of the features advertised for Napoleon was a uniform editor.
 Upon release Creative Assembly announced that the uniform editor would be delayed; while it was not advertised "on the box", it was advertised as a feature by all online retailers (including Steam) and the official game website.
 Five months after Napoleon: Total War's release, mention of the uniform editor was removed from the game's list of features on its official website; it is, however, still being advertised on most online retailers selling the game.
 Almost eight months after the game's release, Mike Simpson stated that the original uniform editor was never meant for public use, and that Creative Assembly was making a unit editor capable of both editing and creating new units.
 This new unit editor was scheduled to be released in the first quarter of 2011.
-To date no further reference to the uniform editor has been made and it is now seen by fans as unlikely to be released in the future.